By Evan Christensen · Owner, The Barn Door Hardware Store

 What if my door is heavier than 250 lbs?

-Move to our heavy-duty hardware, which handles up to 600 lbs per door.
-This is the right choice for reclaimed wood doors, glass panel doors, or any door over 250 lbs.
+Move to Heavy Duty hardware.
+Heavy Duty J-Strap, Flat Top Strap, and Wagon Wheel handle up to 400 lbs; Heavy Duty Horseshoe handles up to 600 lbs per door — the right choice for reclaimed wood doors, glass panel doors, or any door over 250 lbs.
 If you're unsure whether your door qualifies, contact us before ordering.

 Ready to Order?